Seemavij/password_generator/README.md

 * Technologies Used :

 >Python

 >API

 >Spreadsheet

 >Figma

 >AmIResponsive

 >Googlesheet

 >Heroku

 * Requirements :

 ![screenshot](Assets/images/password19.png)

 * Deployment :
 >I deployed the app using the website Heroku, which hosts web-based applications.
 Once you have an account with Heroku, follow these steps for deployment .
+>Create a new app
 ![screenshot](Assets/images/password14.png)
+>Name the app
 ![screenshot](Assets/images/password15.png)
+>Connect the app to GitHub and find the repository where the code is stored and click connect.
 ![screenshot](Assets/images/password16.png)

+>Go to the Settings Tab within the Heroku app.
+Find the Config Vars and add PORT in the key and 8000 in the value.
+Then for CREDS in the key and add the credentials that are copied from the .json credentials file in the IDE.
+I have blacked mine out, as each set of credentials is unique and private.

+>Add the buildpacks in this order: Python, NodeJS.
 ![screenshot](Assets/images/password17.png)
+>Add the buildpacks in this order: Python, NodeJS.
+>Go back to the Deploy tab and select automatic deploys, so that whenever a new edit is received by GitHub, Heroku also updates the application.
+Once this has been clicked.
+Then click the deploy branch button at the bottom and await for the domain URL to be generated.
 ![screenshot](Assets/images/password18.png)
 ![screenshot](Assets/images/password20.png)
+>We now have a deployed web application!
 ![screenshot](Assets/images/password21.png)
+>Now its deployed!